English Renaissance theatre: Playwrights

 The growing population of London, the growing wealth of its people, and their fondness for spectacle produced a dramatic literature of remarkable variety, quality and extent.
-Although most of the plays written for the Elizabethan stage have been lost, over 600 remain.
+About 3,000 plays were written for the Elizabethan stage, and although most of them have been lost, at least 543 remain.

 The people who wrote these plays were primarily self-made men from modest backgrounds.
 Some of them were educated at either Oxford or Cambridge, but many were not.
 Although William Shakespeare and Ben Jonson were actors, the majority do not seem to have been performers, and no major author who came on to the scene after 1600 is known to have supplemented his income by acting.
 Their lives were subject to the same levels of danger and earlier mortality as all who lived during the early modern period: Christopher Marlowe was killed in an apparent tavern brawl, while Ben Jonson killed an actor in a duel.
 Several were probably soldiers.

 Playwrights were normally paid in increments during the writing process, and if their play was accepted, they would also receive the proceeds from one day's performance.
 However, they had no ownership of the plays they wrote.
 Once a play was sold to a company, the company owned it, and the playwright had no control over casting, performance, revision or publication.

 The profession of dramatist was challenging and far from lucrative.
 Entries in Philip Henslowe's Diary show that in the years around 1600 Henslowe paid as little as £6 or £7 per play.
 This was probably at the low end of the range, though even the best writers could not demand too much more.
 A playwright, working alone, could generally produce two plays a year at most.
 In the 1630s Richard Brome signed a contract with the Salisbury Court Theatre to supply three plays a year, but found himself unable to meet the workload.
 Shakespeare produced fewer than 40 solo plays in a career that spanned more than two decades: he was financially successful because he was an actor and, most importantly, a shareholder in the company for which he acted and in the theatres they used.
 Ben Jonson achieved success as a purveyor of Court masques, and was talented at playing the patronage game that was an important part of the social and economic life of the era.
 Those who were purely playwrights fared far less well: the biographies of early figures like George Peele and Robert Greene, and later ones like Brome and Philip Massinger, are marked by financial uncertainty, struggle and poverty.